 If Y, Please describe these changes during this time in 500 characters or less.

 It might be helpful to brainstorm a little before answering this prompt.
 Other schools categorize the adjustments due to COVID-19 in three ways: personal, professional and educational.
 Stay factual.
 You do not have a lot of room here (500 characters or less).
 Close positively.
 What did you do to engage the pandemic and help the vulnerable?
 How did this unprecedented world moment teach you something about being a physician, about population health?
 How did a pandemic motivate you to get involved in the community in new ways?

-Perelman School of Medicine essay #2
+UPenn Medical School essay #2

-Perelman School of Medicine essay #3
+UPenn Medical School essay #3

 Have you taken any online courses for credit? (not due to the COVID-19 pandemic)

-Perelman School of Medicine essay #4
+UPenn Medical School essay #4

 Have you been nominated for or received an award from any state, regional or national organization?

-Perelman School of Medicine essay #5
+UPenn Medical School essay #5

 Have you taken or are you planning to take time off between college graduation and medical school matriculation?
 If so explain in 500 characters or less.

 Staying engaged in clinical activities is key.
 Building upon your exposure to patient care and research is wise as well.
 You might travel abroad for a medical mission trip, volunteer, or work in health care for pay.
-Are you an EMT?
+Are you a scribe?
+An EMT?
 The gap year experience must be an opportunity to show the admissions committee how practically or imaginatively you utilized this time to engage health care, locally or abroad, or re-engaged academia in a master’s program, to offset a low GPA, to show your commitment to becoming a doctor.

-Perelman School of Medicine essay #6
+UPenn Medical School essay #6

 Have you participated in any global activities outside of the U.S. prior to submitting your AMCAS application?
 If so, explain in 1,000 characters or less.

 For this question, you should respond if you have done any volunteer, paid or academic work outside of the U.S. This would include overseas missions and study abroad programs.
 For each activity, provide a brief explanation, including the amount of time you were abroad and the general scope of your activities there.
 This response should be direct and to-the-point.
 Be sure to provide the name and brief mission of the organization, if that is how you participated in a medical or humanitarian mission.
 Conclude with what you learned.

-Perelman School of Medicine essay #7
+UPenn Medical School essay #7

-Perelman School of Medicine essay #8
+UPenn Medical School essay #8

 Have you or your family experienced economic hardships?
 (1000 characters if yes)

 If you answer yes to this question, you should briefly explain what those hardships were and how they impacted your journey to medical school (etc. frequent moves, working during school, etc.).
 If you left and returned to school because of hardship, please explain that here.

 You should answer this question briefly with the information requested.